 As Ron Ashkenas wrote in Turning a Problem into an Opportunity, “Many managers respond to challenges literally.
 When something happens in the external environment their default position is to continue the current way of doing things, but just ratchet the resources up or down as conditions change.
 As such, they treat their problems as temporary issues that need to be solved in order to get back to business as usual.
 But other managers see problems in a different light — as a signal from the environment that it’s time for fresh thinking.
 For them it’s not just a matter of resolving the immediate issue, but using the problem to reassess the current way of doing business, to innovate.
 In this way, problems can open new worlds”.

 This is relevant at both the individual farm level and the industry level.
 It takes fresh thinkers with vision to lead the way.
 We believe we have them in our industry doing just that.
 An example is the eradication of black Sigatoka from the same Tully region over 10 years ago.
 The industry must continue to work together and banana farmers in the various catchment areas must implement biosecurity measures to minimize the risk of the disease entering their area.
 Any catchment area is only as secure as its weakest link.
-This attitude learnt through major struggles overcoming pest incursions should not only stand the industry in good stead, but also help build more sustainable banana agroecosystems.
+This attitude learned through major struggles overcoming pest incursions should not only stand the industry in good stead, but also help build more sustainable banana agroecosystems.

 - TR4 as a driver of agroecological approaches in banana production